DanMorriss/music-theory-quiz/README.md

 [Back to top](<#contents>)
 ### Future Features

-- Score 60% to unlock next level.
-- Add name at end of gae to dispaly on the score board.
-- Add a progress bar: https://www.youtube.com/watch?v=4bctmtuZVcM&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=7
+- Add congratulations, you answered all the questions.

 [Back to top](<#contents>)
 ## Technologies Used